 Oral cancer can manifest as an ulcer or a lesion on the tongue.
 Seek help, if the ulcer does not heal on its own and if it bleeds easily.
 A Biopsy is usually done to confirm the diagnosis.

 Several other white lesions are indicative of underlying conditions.
 White lesions usually are not serious and heal on their own.
 If the patch or the lesion does not heal on its own even after a month, kindly seek an expert opinion.

 At first, if you notice a white or grey patch in the mouth, consider maintaining proper hygiene and scraping the tongue regularly.

 Stay hydrated and the patch should go on its own if it is due to dehydration.

 Another common reason can be oral thrush also known as candidiasis which is a fungal infection.
-To know the difference remember, oral thrush has a curdled milk appearance and is often accompanied by a foul smell and taste.
+To know the difference remember, that oral thrush has a curdled milk appearance and is often accompanied by a foul smell and taste.

-Other lesions can also have specific color and appearances.
+Other lesions can also have specific colors and appearances.
 Consider consulting a doctor if the patch persists for more than 2 weeks.

 Dehydration is not a serious situation but can have serious consequences if ignored.
 Have sufficient water throughout the day to avoid being dehydrated.
 The body signals if it’s dehydrated, try to notice and stay hydrated.

 Poor oral hygiene can also form grey patches on the tongue.
 Maintain good oral hygiene including flossing and scraping the tongue every day.
 The patch should go away on its own.